johnnovak/dosbox-staging-doco/website/docs/documentation/sound/sound-devices/adlib-cms-sound-blaster.md

 defaults, and don't require you to load any DOS drivers.
 A small percentage of games, however---especially from the early Sound Blaster days---only work with a specific model, or require a driver to be loaded.
-Please refer to the [List of games that require a sound driver](#){ external } on the wiki for more details.
+Please refer to the [List of games that require a sound driver](#){ external } on the wiki for further details.

 ### On-board synthesisers

-In addition to their digital sound playback capabilities (also referred to as **PCM sound**), all Sound Blaster models feature at least one on-board synthesiser for the generation of music and sound effects.
+In addition to their digital audio playback capabilities (also referred to as **PCM sound**), all Sound Blaster models feature at least one on-board synthesiser for the generation of music and sound effects.
 The most important of these is the [AdLib](#adlib-music-synthesizer-card) that is present on all